Challenge1996/fortuna-oj/migrate/README.md

 NOTE:
-1. AUTO\_INCREMENT values may be wrong
+1. Remember to set AUTO\_INCREMENT values after exporting from current databases
 2. Remember to set charset to UTF-8 when creating databases